-14. If you have long-term care insurance, know your eligibility requirements, confirm your service will be covered, learn what the documentation requirements are, what is the reimbursement rate you will receive, how to send them the documentation, and the waiting time before coverage
+14. If you have long-term care insurance, know your eligibility requirements, confirm your service will be covered, learn what the documentation requirements are, what is the reimbursement rate you will receive, how to send them the documentation, and the waiting time before coverage takes effect.

 * References for home care workers can be easily be misrepresented.
-Some care givers use their family or friends but not tell about the relationship.
-Their friends may they received care when they did not.
+Some care givers use family or friends but not tell you of the relationship.
+Friends may say their relative received care when they did not.

 * Create a written agreement with each care giver stating their hourly wage, expected tasks, days and hours they are to work, likely tasks, and the day and time they will be paid.

-Updated January 15, 2017
+Updated January 10, 2019